appvoid/grafito/README.md

 The techniques used are One-Shot and Few-Shot learning.
 Future iterations will adopt a mixture of Few-Shot and MultiModal Intent Classification.

+*Edit 03/14/2023: Basically what was made with today's debut of GPT-4 but the model actually recognizing when to use multimodality.*

 ### Models in current evaluation
 | Codename    |Official name| Parameters  |     Learning Style     | Published|
 | ----------- | ----------- | ----------- | ---------------------- | -------- |